 - Researching projects on different countries and preparing presentations to express our ideas

-- Students taking part in session with the Foreign Language Assistants
+- Students taking part in session with the Spanish Language Assistant

-- Allowing students to develop an appreciation of theatre, music, art and literature by listening to French and Spanish music and watching French and Spanish films.
+- Allowing students to develop an appreciation of theatre, music, art and literature by listening to Spanish music and watching Spanish films.

-- Encouraging students’ involvement in debates and discussions on healthy lifestyles, environmental issues, marriage/divorce, single parent families, poverty and charitable organisations.
-Students also discuss issues such as bull fighting in Spain, vegetarianism and cultural differences between countries.
+- Encouraging students’ involvement in debates and discussions on healthy lifestyles, environmental issues, marriage/divorce, poverty and charitable organisations.
+Students also discuss issues such as bull fighting in Spain and cultural differences between countries.